 When selecting independent managers, Venturi will assess the manager's investment strategies, past performance, risk profile, returns, pricing, research capabailities and other factors.

 Durbin Bennett Private Wealth Management

-Second on our top Austin advisors list is Durbin Bennett Private Wealth Management.
+Third on our list of top Austin advisors is Durbin Bennett Private Wealth Management.
 You’ll need at least $1 million for Durbin Bennett to consider you as a client.
 In addition to high-net-worth individuals, the firm also works with charitable organizations, pooled investment vehicles and corporations.

-The last core tenet is net returns over gross returns.
-This means your advisor will construct your portfolio with tax impacts in mind.
+The firm's last core tenet prioritizes net returns over gross returns.
+This means your advisor will construct your portfolio with tax implications in mind.
 They will capture losses when possible, as well as long-term gains over short-term ones.